iXnh/a-bit-to-remember/content/post/nextjs-mdx.md

 draft: false
 ---

-nextjs mdx is syntax for markdown, it's like hugo frontmatter

-how to add frontmatter to nextjs mdx

-here i will show you how to add frontmatter to nextjs mdx
+nextjs mdx is syntax for markdown, here i will show you how to add frontmatter to nextjs mdx

 first, you need to install next-mdx-remote